-Huge contribution to disputes about the Crusades was also provided by different groups of Middle Eastern Christians, who were interested in this era by reason of the debates over their role in these events, whether as opponents or aiders and abettors.
-While some Middle Eastern Christian communities claimed to be non-Arabs, they widely participated in discussions on the history of the region conducted in the Arabic language.
+Various groupings of Middle Eastern Christians, interested in this era by reason of the debates over their role in these events, as opponents or abettors, contributed very significantly to disputes on the Crusades.
+While some of the Middle Eastern Christian communities claimed not to be Arabs, they participated widely in discussions on the history of the region conducted in the Arabic language.

-From the moment the mandate was established in Syria in 1920 until it was terminated in 1943, a series of rebellions took place against French domination.
-In this charged atmosphere of conflict and civil strife we find numerous references to the era of the Crusades.
-Such statements appear, for example, during the Syrian uprising of 1925–27 that was led by the Druze leader Sulṭān al-Aṭrash (1891–1982).
+From the moment the Mandate in Syria was established in 1920 until it ended in 1943, a series of rebellions took place against French domination.
+In such a charged atmosphere of civil strife, we find numerous references to the Crusades, for example, during the Syrian uprising of 1925–27 that was led by the Druze leader Sulṭān al-Aṭrash (1891–1982).

-In January 1927, in the Lebanese newspaper al-Rāya (the Banner), journalist and politician Yūsuf al-Sūdā (1891–1969) published an article that emphasized the collaboration between the Crusaders and the Maronites in the Middle Ages.
-The article described the assistance provided by the Maronite Christians to the participants of the First Crusade (1096–1099), including the fact that they took part in the siege of Jerusalem and Tripoli alongside the Franks.
-After the fall of the Crusader states in the Middle East, the remnants of the Crusaders, according to Yūsuf al-Sūdā, found refuge in the mountains of the future Lebanon, where they were welcomed by the local residents.
-The author of the article concludes by saying that “history seems to be repeating itself: whereas the ancestors had shed blood during the siege of Tripoli, their great-grandchildren fought on the walls of Rashaya”.

-The episode that Yūsuf al-Sūdā compares to the Crusades was the joint defense of the fortress of Rashaya village by the French troops and Maronites against the rebellious army of Druze on 20–24 November 1925.
-The French managed to hold the fortress despite heavy losses, whereas the Druze were forced to retreat to the mountains of Anti-Lebanon.
-The failure of the Druze under the walls of Rashaya was a turning point, which, in many respects, predetermined the defeat of the anti-French uprising.
+Journalist and politician Yūsuf al-Sūdā (1891–1969) published an article in the Lebanese newspaper al-Rāya (“The Banner”) in January 1927 that highlighted collaboration between the Crusaders and the Maronites in the Middle Ages.
+The article described the assistance provided by the Maronite Christians to the participants of the First Crusade (1096–99), including taking part in the siege of Jerusalem and Tripoli alongside the Franks. al-Sūdā states that Crusaders remaining after the fall of the Crusader states in the Middle East found refuge in the mountains what became Lebanon, where the local residents welcomed them.
+He concludes by saying that “history seems to be repeating itself: whereas the ancestors had shed blood during the siege of Tripoli, their great-grandchildren fought on the walls of Rashaya.”
+The episode that al-Sūdā compares to the Crusades was the joint defense of the fortress of Rashaya village by the French troops and Maronites against the rebellious Druze army 20–24 November 1925.
+The French managed to hold onto the fortress, despite heavy losses, whereas the Druze were forced to retreat to the of Anti-Lebanon Mountains.
+The failure of the Druze beneath the walls of Rashaya was a turning point and, in many respects, predetermined the defeat of the anti-French uprising.

-In modern historiography of the Levant, the help that the Crusaders received from the Maronite community is regarded as insignificant, and there is no accurate information about the level of participation of the Maronites in the defense of Rashaya in 1925.
-Nevertheless, Yūsuf al-Sūdā’s narrative illustrates an attempt to create the image of the Maronites as the original allies of France, who had fought shoulder to shoulder with the French since the time of the Crusades.
-Simultaneously, al-Sūdā uses these episodes to juxtapose the Maronites to the other religious communities of this region.
-For Yūsuf al-Sūdā, the Crusades constitute an important stage in the formation of the French identity of the Maronites.
-By mentioning that the Maronites fought alongside the French at Rashaya, he wanted to demonstrate that it was part of the long-standing tradition going back to the distant historical events of the Crusades, but still relevant in the modern epoch.
+In most modern historiography of the Levant, the Maronite community’s help to the Crusaders is regarded as insignificant and there is no reliable information about the level of participation of the Maronites in the defense of Rashaya.
+Nevertheless, al-Sūdā’s narrative is an attempt to create an image of the Maronites as the original allies of France fighting shoulder to shoulder with them since the Crusades, simultaneously counterposing the Maronites to the other religious communities of this region.
+For al-Sūdā, the Crusades were constitutively important in the formation of the French character of the Maronites.
+By mentioning that the Maronites fought alongside the French at Rashaya, he wanted to demonstrate that this collaboration was part of the long-standing tradition going back to the Crusades, while still relevant to contemporary events.